Configuring Dynamic RADIUS with Azure to Support WPA2-Enterprise

 2. Click Add.

-5. On the displayed page, in the Local Group field, enter the group’s name.
-This group name can be used to configure the Network Policies.
+3. On the displayed page, in the Local Group field, enter the group’s name.
+This group name can be used to configure network policies.

 Dynamic RADIUS allows the RADIUS to segment users and restrict/allow resources based on information stored in their directory entry.
 Since enforcement occurs at runtime, changes made to a user’s permissions are propagated throughout the system immediately rather than a day or two later, as is typical with most RADIUS servers.